docarray/docarray/docs/data_types/3d_mesh.md

 ## Point cloud representation

 A point cloud is a representation of a 3D mesh.
 It is made by repeatedly and uniformly sampling points within the surface of the 3D body.
 Compared to the mesh representation, the point cloud is a fixed size ndarray and hence easier for deep learning algorithms to handle.

+### Load point cloud

 In DocArray, you can simply load a point cloud of size `samples` from a PointCloud3DUrl instance.
 This will give you a PointsAndColors instance, which contains information about the points in 3D space (as a tensor of shape (`samples`, 3)) and optionally colors for those points.
 By loading them, the colors will always be None.
 If you have access to colors elsewhere, you can set them manually.

 ```python
 from docarray import BaseDoc